Chinese hunger for Australia food leaves A$1 billion tax hole

 "It is not surprising that (the number of daigou) is growing, given both the increasing overseas consumer demand for Australian-sourced quality products and the rise of digital communications."

-(This story has been refiled to correct translation of 'daigou' in 3rd paragraph)
+(This versoin of the story corrects translation of 'daigou' in 3rd paragraph)

 (Reporting by Swati Pandey and Jonathan Barrett; Editing by Shri Navaratnam)